Christmas Dinner; a surprisingly nutritious meal

 A huge focus of the festive period is the food and drink we consume and more often than not, our Christmas dinner choices are deemed to be unhealthy, lacking in nutrients and highly calorific.

 Average food and drink intake could easily reach a staggering 6.000 calories on Christmas day.
 Sugary drinks, alcoholic drinks, desserts, chocolates, sweets, mince pies, Christmas pudding, brandy butter, crisps and canapés don’t’ come cheap in terms of calories.

 That may certainly be the case for these typical Christmas treats, but you may be surprised to find out that the there are a number of Christmas choices that do not deserve the bad press and tucking into your traditional Christmas dinner may, in fact, be a great source of nutrients.

 Nuts are often considered to be high in calories and best avoided.
-They are indeed high in calories due to their high fat content, but these are essential heart-friendly anti-inflammatory fats, which we should be eating plenty of.
-All nuts provide different nutrients each offering varying health benefits;
+They are indeed high in calories due to their high-fat content, but these are essential heart-friendly anti-inflammatory fats, which we should be eating plenty of.
+All nuts provide different nutrients with each offering varying health benefits;

 - Almonds are rich in calcium and vitamin E, essential for good skin health

 - Brazil nuts are a good source of selenium, an important antioxidant for Thyroid health.

 - Cashews are a rich source of magnesium, vital for energy production if you don’t eat enough dark green leafy vegetables.

 - Walnuts are a particularly good source of omega-3s, a great alternative if you’re not keen on oily fish.